-- 1.1 The Health and Care Professions Council (the Council) is responsible for setting the organisation's policy and strategy and the Executive is responsible for the operational implementation of that policy and strategy. - 1.2 This scheme of delegation (the Scheme) is intended to facilitate the efficient and effective discharge of the Council's functions in a manner which reflects that division of responsibilities. - 1.3 The Scheme sets out the decisions which the Council has: - 1.3.1 reserved to itself; - 1.3.2 delegated to its Education and Training Committee; - 1.3.3 delegated to the Chief Executive, some of which may also be exercised by nominated Executive officers or by persons nominated by the Chief Executive; - 1.3.4 delegated to the Registrar, some of which may also be exercised by persons nominated by the Registrar; - 1.3.5 delegated to other nominated officers of the Executive. - 1.4 Where a decision is delegated to a Head of Service or Director, that power may also be exercised by the relevant Executive Director. - 1.5 The Scheme does not affect: - 1.5.1 decisions of an administrative nature, which form part of the Executive's responsibilities for the day to day administration of the HCPC's affairs under the direction of the Chief Executive; or - 1.5.2 any statutory function conferred upon the Registrar by or under the Order, the discharge or delegation of which is a matter for the Registrar.
+- 1.1 The Health and Care Professions Council (the Council) is responsible for setting the organisation's policy and strategy and the Executive is responsible for the operational implementation of that policy and strategy. - 1.2 This scheme of delegation (the Scheme) is intended to facilitate the efficient and effective discharge of the Council's functions in a manner which reflects that division of responsibilities. - 1.3 The Scheme sets out the decisions which the Council has: - 1.3.1 reserved to itself; - 1.3.2 delegated to its Education and Training Committee; - 1.3.3 delegated to the Chief Executive and Registrar (the Chief Executive), some of which may also be exercised by nominated Executive officers or by persons nominated by the Chief Executive; - 1.3.4 delegated to other nominated officers of the Executive. - 1.4 Where a decision is delegated to a Head of Service or Director, that power may also be exercised by the relevant Executive Director. - 1.5 The Scheme does not affect: - 1.5.1 decisions of an administrative nature, which form part of the Executive's responsibilities for the day to day administration of the HCPC's affairs under the direction of the Chief Executive; or - 1.5.2 any statutory function conferred upon the Registrar by or under the Order, the discharge or delegation of which is a matter for the Chief Executive (as Registrar).